Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/01-aie_a_to_z/01-custom_base_platform_creation.md

 In this step, the platform interfaces are exposed to the Vitis software platform.

 1. Enable the platform window by clicking ***Window > Platform Setup***.
 You will see different settings for AXI ports, clocking, and interrupts.

-Under the clocking wizard, select all the clocks and right-click to enable them for platform use.
+2. In the Clock section, under the clocking wizard, select Enabled for all the clocks to enable them for platform use.
 Set the `clk_out1` id to `1`.
 Set the `clk_out2` id to `0` and enable `is_default`.
 Set the `clk_out3` id to `2`.

       ![](images/enable_clk.png)